IBM-Cloud/get-started-tomcat/README.md

   - Find and select the localhost Tomcat server and press Finish.
   - In a few seconds, your application should be running at http://localhost:8080/GetStartedTomcat/

-Create a Bluemix server definition:
+Create a IBM Cloud server definition:
   - In the `Servers` view, right-click -> `New` -> `Server`.
   - Select `IBM` -> `IBM Bluemix` and follow the steps in the wizard.
   - Enter your credentials and click `Next`
   - Select your `org` and `space` and click `Finish`

-Run your application on Bluemix:
+Run your application on IBM Cloud:
   - Right click on the `GetStartedTomcat` sample and select `Run As` -> `Run on Server` option.
   - Find and select the `IBM Bluemix` and press Finish.
   - A wizard will guide you with the deployment options.
 Be sure to choose a unique `Name` for your application.